carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ```

 you can also enable plug-in and then try to upload artifact via nexus gui;
-if you get the message similar to the following,
+if you get a message similar to the following,
 your amazon credentials are likely incorrect:

 ![upload error]